This is Ethics: an Introduction, Wiley-Blackwell, 2014 [LINK and LINK].

-Essays on Derek Parfit’s On What Matters, co-edited with John Cottingham, Blackwell, 2009.
+Essays on Derek Parfit’s On What Matters, co-edited with John Cottingham, Wiley-Blackwell, 2009 [LINK and LINK].

 "Essays on 'On What Matters' contains seven critical papers addressing crucial aspects of Parfit's treatise, together with a helpful introduction and summary of the monograph by co-editor Jussi Suikkanen. ...
 This collection provides an excellent starting-point for reflection on the ideas discussed by Parfit.
 As well as high-quality criticism tacking some ofthe most crucial aspects of Parfit's treatise, the contributors provide thought-provoking positive suggestions about these important issues (Fiona Woollard, Philosophical Quarterly 2011)."